-Incest describes any sexual relations between family members.
+Incest describes any sexual relations between members of a family.
 While the strictest definition of the term applies only to those who are closely related, incest may also refer to sexual intercourse between family members who are not blood-related, such as step-siblings or cousins by marriage.

 What Is Incest?